Ascend/tools_1/msquickcmp/README_EN.md

 └── tmp # tfdbg dump data directory if the -m option specifies a .pb model.
 ```

-### Analysis of comparison results
+### Comparison Result Analysis
-The comparison result is in the file result_2021211214657.csv, this tool only automates the inference scenario of precision comparison, and the meaning of the comparison result is identical to that of the basic precision comparison tool.
-The meaning of each field can visit:
+The comparison result is stored in the result_2021211214657.csv file.
+This tool only automates the inference scenarios of accuracy comparison.
+The meaning of each field in the comparison result file is the same as that of the basic Model Accuracy Analyzer.
+For details, click the following link:
 https://www.hiascend.com/document/detail/en/CANNCommunityEdition/60RC1alphaX/developmenttools/devtool/atlasaccuracy_16_0039.html

 ### Command-line Options